Codeception/Codeception/docs/modules/Yii2.md

 ### seeCurrentUrlMatches

-Checks that current url is matches a RegEx value
+Checks that the current URL matches the given regular expression.

 ``` php
 <?php